martin-stepwolf/laravel8-livewire-publications/README.md

 This are static views, so I did not use livewire.
 All the users can look all the publications and each publication show just the approved comments.

+#### Part 4.
+All the user can comment just one time any publication.

+The resource to create the commentary and the validations were created.
+I also improve the seeders and factories with more data and a defined user with a publication with some commentaries.

 ---

 ## Getting Started :rocket: